 We all want to help our friends and course-mates, but the assessment is your opportunity to show what you know and get feedback in the areas where you need to develop.
 This is to help you get the best degree you can.
 Using another student’s work and extracting parts from this is also cheating, as is working with someone when the assessment requires you to produce the work on your own.
 Sometimes you may be asked to work in groups, but if it is an individual assignment, you need to do the work completely yourself.

 Think we won’t know?
 Think again!

 The Turnitin software is designed to identify work which has been plagiarised or adapted from another source and of course, your tutors are experienced in spotting work which differs from your usual style of writing.
 Even with anonymous marking, tutors can tell changes in style of writing within a piece, where a student has tried to make the work appear original.
 Plus, sometimes the bought essay might not directly address the question posed or we may even have seen it before, as they tend not to be bespoke.

 Need help and support with an assignment?

 If you are faced with an essay which you are struggling to get to grips with, what can you do?
-Neil Gallivan is SUBU’s Advice Manager and shares his tips to help you with essay anxieties.
+SUBU’s Advice Manager shares advice to help you with essay anxieties.

 Firstly, don’t panic!
 I know this can be a worrying situation, but your programme team can help you.
 Contact your tutor or academic adviser if you need guidance around the assessment criteria or to find out exactly what they want you to deliver through the essay.
 Don’t be tempted to cheat.
 I know from my experience of advising students who have gone down that route that the outcome can be devastating.